This fund has been set up to support our most vulnerable customers who:

 Who can apply for EHP?

-Any customer in receipt of Council Tax Reduction, who is facing unexpected changes to their circumstances that have led to them facing financial hardship.
+Any customer in receipt of Council Tax Reduction, or the self-employed who do not qualify because we have applied the 'Minimum Income Floor' rules, who is facing unexpected changes to their circumstances that have led to them facing financial hardship.

 Examples of applications or households who may potentially be awarded help from the fund are:

 - Recently bereaved and income disrupted due to suspension of other benefits